 - Don't Cultivate - Avoid injuring plants' roots by not using a hoe or cultivator around your tomato plants.
 Damaged roots are entry points for the pathogen.

 - Disinfect Tools - Clean all tools that may have come in contact with infected soil and make it a habit to regularly clean and disinfect your garden tools.

 - Rotate Your Crops - Since the pathogen can persist in the soil for years, you will have to find another area to plant your tomatoes.
-A 5 to 7 year rotation is recommended, but that does not guarantee the pathogen will be entirely gone.
+A 5- to 7-year rotation is recommended, but that does not guarantee the pathogen will be entirely gone.

-UC Pest management Online
+Sources: AVRDC Fact Sheet, UC Pest Management Online